b00t0x/ROG-Zephyrus-G14-GA402-Hackintosh/README.md

 `MacPro7,1` smbios is required to enable internal display. ( `iMacPro1,1` doesn't work ) I don't know why.

 You should set your own `MLB` / `ROM` / `SystemSerialNumber` / `SystemUUID` .

-### Brightness control
-Currently hardware brightness control can't be enabled, so I'm using software gamma control by [MonitorControl](https://github.com/MonitorControl) app.

-But MonitorControl assumes internal display should be hardware controlled, so I have to [patch](MonitorControl.diff) the app to disable internal display detection to the display is recognized as external.

-Modified app can be download from [here](https://github.com/b00t0x/ROG-Zephyrus-G14-GA402-Hackintosh/files/9032689/MonitorControl_mod.zip).